Samsung/Universum/doc/configuring.rst

 directory
     Path to a current working directory for launched process.
-    Please see the `Execution directory`_ section for details.
-No `directory` is equal to empty string passed as `directory` and means the `command` will be launched from project root directory.
+    Please see the `execution directory section <configuring.html#execution-directory>`__ for details.
+No `directory` is equal to empty string passed as `directory` value and means the `command` will be launched from project root directory.

 .. _critical_step: